mlcommons/ck/README.md

 private and public repositories.

-CK can also complement existing technology such as Docker and VM images as a higher-level light weight wrapper technology with simple, extensible and unified JSON API.
+CK can also complement existing technology such as Docker and VM hardwired images by decomposing them into unified and reusable components with a simple, extensible and unified JSON API.
 This is particularly useful for computer systems' R&D where software and even hardware is changing every day and becomes outdated very quickly.
-Hence, researchers want to be able to actually rebuild and rerun experimental setups using their own native tools (latest or different operating systems, compilers and libraries) rather than using VM images - CK was also developed to solve this issue.
+Hence, researchers would often like to be able  to actually rebuild, customize and rerun experimental setups using their own native tools (latest or different operating systems, compilers and libraries) rather than using VM images - CK was also developed to solve this issue.

-CK can be invoked in a unified way via CMD or JSON web service.
+CK can be invoked in a unified way via command line or JSON web service.
 It can also be directly invoked from other programs and tools written in practically any language including C, C++, Fortran, PHP and Java using OpenME event-based plugin framework (we worked